Senate leader, presidential candidate Bob Dole dies at 98

 Robert Joseph Dole was born July 22, 1923, in Russell, a western Kansas farming and oil community.
 He was the eldest of four children.
 His father ran a cream and egg business and managed a grain elevator, and his mother sold sewing machines and vacuum cleaners to help support the family during the Depression.
 Dole attended the University of Kansas for two years before enlisting in the Army in 1943.

 Dole met Phyllis Holden, a therapist at a military hospital, as he was recovering from his war wounds in 1948.
 They were married and had a daughter, Robin.
-The couple would divorce in 1972.
+The couple divorced in 1972.

-Dole began his political career while a student at Washburn University, winning a seat in the Kansas House of Representatives.
+Dole began his political career while a student at Washburn University, winning a seat in the Kansas House.

 He met his second wife, Elizabeth Dole, while she was working for the Nixon White House.
 She also served on the Federal Trade Commission and as transportation secretary and labor secretary while Dole was in the Senate.
 They married in 1975.